compodoc/compodoc/README.md

 * **Compodoc is just markdown** — Write your comments with Markdown or provide externals Markdown files for enhancing the API documentation.

 * **Automatic table of contents** - API table of contents is generated using elements found during files parsing

+* **Compodoc is open-source and on npm** - Use it directly in your project using npm and one script, that's it !

 ## Live Demo